 - You have a tight budget and want to test the idea quickly.

 Popularity of Vue

 Speaking about Vue.js popularity, there are over 57,000 questions on StackOverflow within #vue.js and about 15,000 npm packages available for Vue developers.
-Compared to other frameworks, Vue.js is still on the third place, but still has a very good community without Facebook and Google support.
+Compared to other frameworks, Vue.js is still in third place but still has a very good community without Facebook and Google support.